Experimentally Extending Quantum Kernel Learning to Quantum Data by NMR: Abstract

 \section{Abstract}

 Kernel methods map data into high-dimensional spaces, enabling linear algorithms to learn nonlinear functions without explicitly storing the feature vectors.
 Quantum kernel methods promise efficient learning by encoding feature maps into exponentially large Hilbert spaces inherent in quantum systems.
-In this work we implement quantum kernels on a 10-qubit star-topology register in a nuclear magnetic resonance (NMR) platform.
+In this work, we implement quantum kernels on a 10-qubit star-topology register in a nuclear magnetic resonance (NMR) platform.
 We experimentally encode classical data in the evolution of multiple quantum coherence orders using data-dependent unitary transformations and then demonstrate one-dimensional regression and two-dimensional classification tasks.
 By extending the register to a double-layered star configuration, we propose an extended quantum kernel to handle non-parametrized operator inputs.
-By numerically simulating the extended quantum kernel, we show classification of entangling and nonentangling unitaries.
-These results confirm that quantum kernels exhibit strong capabilities in classical as well as quantum machine learning tasks.
+Specifically, we set up a kernel for the classification of entangling and non-entangling operations and then validate this kernel first numerically by computing it on a double-layered star register and then experimentally by computing it on a three-qubit NMR register.
+Our results show that this kernel exhibits an ability to generalize well over unseen data.
+These results confirm that quantum kernels possess strong capabilities in classical as well as quantum machine learning tasks.